Measuring the Unmeasurable? Systematic Evidence on Scale Transformations in Subjective Survey Data: Discussion

-We then ask to what extent wellbeing research published in top-ranked economics journals depends on the linearity assumption.
-To do so, we constructed \textit{WellBase}, a database comprising the universe of replicable regressions using cognitive wellbeing as a dependent variable in the top 30 economics journals between January 2010 and May 2025.
+We then ask to what extent wellbeing research published in top-ranked economics journals depends on the assumption of linear scale use.
+To do so, we constructed \textit{WellBase}, a database comprising the universe of replicable regressions using cognitive wellbeing as a dependent variable in the top 30 economics journals between 2010 and 2025 (more than 28,000 coefficients).
 For each estimate, we assess whether its sign can be reversed by at least one positive monotonic transformation of the wellbeing scale and, if so, compute the minimal cost of such a transformation.
-Plausibility is defined based on the evidence we collected.
 We further examine whether research practices exist that are systematically associated with a lower risk of sign reversal.
 Finally, we use \textit{WellBase} to document the rate of significance reversals and changes in coefficient ratios under positive monotonic transformations.

-We find that the risk of sign reversal is concave in the cost of deviating from linearity.
-Plausible transformations of the wellbeing scale can reverse the sign of about 20\% of the wellbeing research published in top-ranked economics journals.
-If linearity is entirely abandoned, this share increases to approximately 60\%.
-The corresponding values for our sample of non-wellbeing Likert scales lies between 33\% and 78\%.
-Among wellbeing-based coefficients with $p$-values below 0.1 — the ones typically emphasized in published texts — the risk is negligible if we consider plausible transformations only.
+Sign reversal risks are concave in the cost of deviating from linearity.
+Plausible transformations of the wellbeing scale can reverse the sign of about 25\% of the wellbeing research published in top-ranked economics journals.
+If linearity is entirely abandoned, this share increases to about 60\%.
+Restricting attention to wellbeing studies in top-five journals, the risk is lower: around 40\% under a purely ordinal interpretation.
+The corresponding values for our sample of non-wellbeing Likert scales lie between 44\% and 58\%.
+Among wellbeing-based coefficients with $p$-values below 0.05, the ones typically emphasised in published texts, the risk is negligible if we consider plausible transformations only.
 More generally, the risk of sign reversal is not random: it can be predicted by observable features of the research design.
-One key finding is that estimates relying on arguably exogenous variation — such as natural experiments or macroeconomic shocks — are systematically less prone to reversals.
+One key finding is that estimates relying on arguably exogenous variation, such as natural experiments or macroeconomic shocks, are systematically less prone to reversals.